Lac Courte Oreilles

-Lac Courte Oreilles is located approximately eight and one-half miles southeast of the city of Hayward, the primary commercial and retail center of the area, and is one of three large natural lakes (Lac Courte Oreilles, Grindstone Lake, and Round Lake) located to the south and east of the city.
-There is a small unincorporated residential community on the north side of the lake commonly referred to as Northwoods (or North Woods) Beach.
-The eastern part of the lake is located in the Lac Courte Oreilles Indian Reservation.
-The shore of the lake is principally occupied by seasonal lake cabins and homes.
+Lac Courte Oreilles is about eight and a half miles southeast of the city of Hayward, the primary commercial and retail center of the area, and is one of three large natural lakes (Lac Courte Oreilles, Grindstone Lake, and Round Lake) south and east of the city.
+There is a small unincorporated residential community on the lake's north side commonly called Northwoods (or North Woods) Beach.
+The eastern part of the lake is in the Lac Courte Oreilles Indian Reservation.
+The shore is principally occupied by seasonal cabins and homes.

-The lake has an abundance of northern pike, muskie, walleye, bass and other fish, and is a popular fishing destination.
-Lac Courte Oreilles is now a popular resort area drawing cabin owners and visitors from the Minneapolis-St. Paul, Milwaukee and Chicago metropolitan areas.
+Lac Courte Oreilles has an abundance of northern pike, muskie, walleye, bass, and other fish, and is a popular fishing destination.
+It is a popular resort area, drawing cabin owners and visitors from the Minneapolis-St. Paul, Milwaukee, and Chicago metropolitan areas.